Blueprint Travelers

 Wine tasting at Bodega Monteviejo

 The second way is with a private driver.
 For this, you can have as much or as little control as you want with organizing the bodega tastings.
-These drivers are not only a form of transportation but they also plan and reserve tastings based on your preferences and are your guides during your time with them.
-If you do want to make your reservations, they are there to give you suggestions and guidance on the feasibility of your plan.
-They can also help you organize multi-day wine tastings in different regions and vineyards.
+These drivers are not only a form of transportation but they also plan and reserve tastings based on your preferences and are your guides during your time with them, helping you discover the best Mendoza wineries.
+If you do want to make your reservations, they are there to give you suggestions and guidance on the feasibility of your plan based on the distances between the bodegas.
+They can also help you organize multi-day wine tastings in different regions and vineyards to gain an even better appreciation for the quality of wine produced in Mendoza.
 Using a private driver can give you a truly unique and individualized experience through the vineyards.
 We recommend reaching out to Mauro Gomez de la Valle at +5492615129253 on WhatsApp to organize your trip.
+He is from Mendoza so knows everything about the different bodegas in the region and is a trained sommelier so also knows about the wine varieties as well.
+Best of all, he is a wonderful person that can help facilitate your transportation to visit the best wineries of Mendoza.

 Enjoying wine with a view in Valle de Uco